awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md

 1. Define the data ranges for all the table or view segments by specifying a boundary array as the value of `boundaries`\.
 A *boundary array* is an array of column\-value arrays\.
 To do so, take the following steps:

    1. Specify each element of a column\-value array as a value that corresponds to each column\.
 A *column\-value array* represents the upper boundary of each table or view segment that you want to define\.
 Specify each column in the same order that you specified that column in the `columns` array\.
-**Note**

       Enter values for DATE columns in the format supported by the source\.

    1. Specify each column\-value array as the upper boundary, in order, of each segment from the bottom to the next\-to\-top segment of the table or view\.
 If any rows exist above the top boundary that you specify, these rows complete the top segment of the table or view\.
 Thus, the number of range\-based segments is potentially one more than the number of segment boundaries in the boundary array\.
 Each such range\-based segment is allocated to its own thread\.
-**Note**

       All of the non\-null data is replicated, even if you don't define data ranges for all of the columns in the table or view\.

-   For example, suppose you define three column\-value arrays for columns COL1, COL2, and COL3 as follows\.
+   For example, suppose that you define three column\-value arrays for columns COL1, COL2, and COL3 as follows\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.html)

    You have defined three segment boundaries for a possible total of four segments\.